 I had thoroughly enjoyed my volunteer work here and had learned more than I could imagine possible.
 But the life-changing journey was just beginning.

 In March 2014, I came into Noah’s world – Noah, severely handicapped with cerebral palsy and a tube in his stomach so he can eat.
 Noah was my catalyst for 15 Minutes Live, now Violin for Wellness.

 The day it happened, I was volunteering as a side-walker on one side of Noah, his mother on the other.
 “Side-walking” involves keeping the client stable and safe.
 Another volunteer role is called “leading”, which involves protecting the horse from the client if the client suddenly has a seizure or needs to dismount.
 There is training for these volunteer roles.

-This is a therapeutic riding intention and focus, to help those that cannot function in a normal way, with the horse becoming their legs and their new way to travel through space.
+This is a therapeutic riding intention and focus: to help those who function a typically in a normal way, with the horse becoming their legs and their new way to travel through space.

 “Noah, now I’ll play the emotional louder part and you tell me if you like it”.

 I began, swooping, with energy and – whoosh!
-His head snapped down, and he stared at me, eyes completely still and focussed.
+His head snapped down, and he stared at me, “eyes completely still and focused.”

 Oh my.
 The gate to my inspiration opened wider.
 Thank you, Noah, for unwittingly being my catalyst.